plone/training/voltohandson/introtoblocks.rst

 Every Block is composed of an edit (``Edit.jsx``) and a view (``View.jsx``) component.

-Create your first tile in the project by adding these two components in a new directory in ``src/components/Blocks/MainSlider``.
+Create your first block in the project by adding these two components in a new directory in ``src/components/Blocks/MainSlider``.
 This is the ``Edit.jsx``:

 .. code-block:: jsx